sangavik-tech/Data-Analytics-Learning-Log/README.md

 Lessons Learned
 Day 1: Basic SELECT Statements

-Day 2: Filtering with WHERE (Coming Soon)
+Day 2: Filtering with WHERE

 Current Projects
 (Empty for now—we will fill this in month 2!)